Operations Centre (24 hours)

 It should be noted that the Director is selected by the Board of the HRT from among the team’s active members, based on the criteria of his or her practical contribution to the team, as well as their leadership skills.
 The remaining members are proposed by the Director and approved by the Board.

 The operational sector of the Department comes under the Operations Division of the HRT, while the HRT’s Training Division is responsible for the training sector.

 URBAN SEARCH AND RESCUE ORGANISATIONAL STRUCTURE

-The HRT’s Disaster Response Department is a certified member of the United Nations’ International Search and Rescue Advisory Group (INSARAG) and is the only certified voluntary NGO in Greece.
+The HRT’s Disaster Response Department is in close cooperation with United Nations’ International Search and Rescue Advisory Group (INSARAG).

 The Urban Search and Rescue (USAR) team is staffed by members with the following specialisations, independently of its strengths and operational involvement:

 The DRD’s long experience, its advanced technological equipment and the excellent (and continuously updated) training of its members allows it to operate completely successfully wherever it is called upon, in the following areas: